 Optional Redemption.
-At the option of the Issuer, the Notes may be called for redemption and payment prior to their Stated Maturity on October 1, 2026, and thereafter, as a whole or in part at any time (selection of the amount of Notes to be redeemed to be determined by the Issuer in such equitable manner as it may determine) at the Redemption Price of 100% (expressed as a percentage of the principal amount), plus accrued interest thereon to the Redemption Date.
+At the option of the Issuer, the Bonds maturing October 1, 2033 and thereafter will be subject to redemption and payment prior to maturity on October 1, 2032 and thereafter, as a whole or in part (selection of the amount of the Bonds to be redeemed to be determined by the Issuer in such equitable manner as it may determine) at any time, at the redemption price of 100% (expressed as a percentage of the principal amount), plus accrued interest thereon to the Redemption Date.